On this page:

 Induction Cooktops – new activity commences.

-Co-payments and warranty requirements – commences.
+Co-payments and warranty requirements – release of response to consultation.

 Household appliances – updates to activities.